 Concern Supported by our data?
 Evidence Able to Quantify?
 Outside Scope?
 Group wants to focus on?
 Henderson Lake - very high nutrient levels/dead lake - suggested no swimming/bodily contact by City of Kendallville Yes ICLP data indicate transparency measures 1.3 feet, elevated conductivity (1600 μmhos/cm), nitrate concentrations more than 500 times that average for IN lakes, Yes No Yes Combined Sewer Overflows - E. coli, nutrients - long term control- Kendallville may have CSOs.
 Yes TP concentrations 6 times the level at which eutrophication occurs and elevated plankton density and chlorophyll α concentrations.
 The City of Kendallville notes that one CSO remains on their system which overflows to Henderson Lake.
 This outfall dispenses into the stream that runs directly into Henderson Lake.
 This Lake is designated a no contact body of water.
 Swimming is not permitted, and it is NOT a source of drinking water.
-Yes No Yes Growing Canada goose, mute swan population No Population density data are not available.
-Anecdotal evidence based on communication with lake residents.
-Committee would like to source assess E.coli to determine if birds are an issue.
-Current project does not allow for this as a fund allocation.
-No Yes No, unless E. Coli source tracking indicates geese are an issue Septic systems, maintenance needed, density, straight pipes, small leach beds Yes 94% of the watershed is covered by soils that are considered very limited for use in septic tank absorption fields.
+Yes No Yes Growing Canada goose, mute swan population No and it is NOT a source of drinking No Yes No, unless E. Coli source tracking indicates geese are an issue Septic systems, maintenance needed, density, straight pipes, small leach beds Yes 94% of the watershed is covered by soils that are considered very limited for use in septic tank absorption fields.
 Maintenance data are not available but anecdotal information suggests that straight pipes and facility maintenance is an issue in the watershed.
 Yes No Yes Increases in impervious surface in the watershed Yes Current estimates indicate 8% urban land cover in the Upper Elkhart, which contains mostly small- medium sized towns and cities.
 Yes No Yes

-Concern Supported by our data?
-Evidence Able to Quantify?
+Concern rn Supported Evidence Able to Quantify?
 Outside Scope?
 Group wants to focus on?
 Urban land use covers 8% of the watershed.
 Two MS4 communities, City of Kendallville and Elkhart County, are present.
 Approximately 36% of the watershed uses tile drains to move water off of agricultural land.
-Stormwater impacts Yes 39% of historic wetlands have been modified based on hydric soils coverage.
-Yes No Yes CBBEL noted a 4.2 inch/year increase in precipitation in the NBER 1895-2019 and notes an increase in heavy rain events from 1 day/yr to 3 days/year exceeding the 99 th percentile OR more frequent extreme events and larger annual precipitation totals.
-Fish community impacts of poor water quality (streams) Yes Only 2 of 21 fish community assessments indicate that the fish community does not meet its aquatic life use designation.
+39% of historic wetlands have been Stormwater impacts Yes modified based on hydric soils coverage.
+CBBEL noted a 4.2 inch/year increase in precipitation in the NBER 1895-2019 and notes an increase in heavy rain events from 1 day/yr to 3 days/year exceeding the 99 th percentile OR more frequent extreme events and larger annual precipitation totals.
+Yes No Yes Fish community impacts of Yes poor water quality (streams) Only 2 of 21 fish community assessments indicate that the fish community does not meet its aquatic life use designation.
 However, anecdotal information suggests a decline in fish community.
-Yes No Yes Fish consumption advisories Consumption advisories for sensitive populations are in place for Skinner Lake, Sylvan Lake, Oliver Lake and the Elkhart River in Elkhart County.
-Yes, Mercury and PCBs in fish tissue Yes 9.7 stream miles and 1,173 lake acres are listed as impaired for PCBs in fish tissue and 0.5 stream miles and 24 lake acres are listed for mercury. in fish tissue Yes Yes education only Fish kills after heavy rains (pollutants in the runoff) No Kendallville fish kills 2020, 2021 - caused by water quantity not quality as fish moved into an area and died due to dropping water level.
-Yes Yes No Floodplain development Floodplain covers 8% of the Development/encroachment on the floodplain Yes watershed.
+Yes No Yes Fish consumption advisories - Consumption advisories for sensitive populations are in place for Skinner Lake, Sylvan Lake, Oliver Lake and the Elkhart River in Elkhart County.
+Mercury and PCBs in fish tissue Yes 9.7 stream miles and 1,173 lake acres are listed as impaired for PCBs in fish tissue and 0.5 stream miles and 24 lake acres are listed for mercury. in fish tissue Yes Yes Yes, education only Fish kills after heavy rains (pollutants in the runoff) Yes Yes No Floodplain development Development/encroachment Yes Floodplain covers 8% of the watershed.
 73% of floodplain is mapped in forest, wetland or open water; 3% is developed and 22% is used for agricultural row crop or pastureland.
 Yes No Yes